tanishkaa08/llama-nexus/doc/rag-search-guide.md

 ### Parameters for Keyword Search

 - Parameters for [kw-search-server](https://github.com/LlamaEdge/kw-search-server)

-  - `kw_search_url`: URL of the kw-search server used for keyword search
   - `kw_search_index`: Name of the kw-search index used for keyword search

   <details><summary>Expand to view example request</summary>